Rahmania1323/sigmet-ujung-pandang-risk-assessment/README.md

 The datasets used in this study are not publicly available in this repository.

-Access to processed SIGMET data may be granted upon reasonable request for academic or research purposes.
+Access to the processed SIGMET data may be granted upon reasonable request for academic or research purposes.

+Raw SIGMET data are publicly available from the BMKG Aviation database at https://web-aviation.bmkg.go.id/web/sigmet.php.

 Requests should include a brief description of the intended use and research context.

 Contact:
 Tri Giswa Alfiah Ruggayah
 Department of Geophysics
 Universitas Hasanuddin

 ---